domenichelfenstein/bike-rental-showcase/Readme.md

 ### Why not simply use SignalR?
 Because I wanted to learn to write this aspect of the application by myself and because it's not that hard (as long as it doesn't have to scale) to tinker a bit with WebSockets.

-### You're a self-claimed TDD and Developer-Test advocate.
+### You're a self proclaimed TDD and Developer-Test advocate.
 Why are there so few tests?
 Actually there are probably more tests then it first seems: F# provides us with such a strong type system that many tests are embedded in these types.

 Another aspect is the use of types such as `Result` in combination with the corresponding computational expression: Using this combination it is quite hard to write defective code.